There are three kinds of mustard seed: white, brown, and black. They each have different flavours, uses and markets.

-The plant that White Mustard Seeds come from is called “brassica alba.”
+The plant that white mustard seeds come from is called “brassica alba“.
 It is native to the Eastern Mediterranean.
 It is a very prolific plant: it has escaped in many places from cultivation and now grows wild.
 The colour of the seed is actually tan rather than white.
-It is the mildest mustard seed, and has no smell when ground until moistened.
+It is the mildest mustard seed, with no smell when ground until moistened.

 Black Mustard Seed

-Black Mustard Seeds come from the mustard plant called “brassica nigra.”
+Black mustard seeds come from the mustard plant called “brassica nigra“.
 The seeds aren’t actually black; they’re dark brown with a reddish tinge.
-The seeds are only about half the size of White Mustard Seeds.
-The black seeds are not very common any more, as the pods are very brittle and drop their seed easily, making them hard to harvest them mechanically and thus more expensive for consumers.
+The seeds are only about half the size of white mustard seeds.
+The black seeds are not very common anymore, as the pods are very brittle and drop their seed easily, making them hard to harvest them mechanically and thus more expensive for consumers.

 If a recipe calls for mustard, it means prepared mustard.
-If Mustard Seed (or powder, or greens, for that matter) are meant, the recipe will specify.
+If mustard seed (or powder, or greens, for that matter) are meant, the recipe will specify.

-Mustard Seed when ground and added to a liquid releases mustard oil, which gives the taste and smell characteristic of mustard.
+Mustard seed when ground and added to a liquid releases mustard oil, which gives the taste and smell characteristic of mustard.

-50 g mustard seed = 1/4 cup = 1.75 oz
+50 g mustard seed = ¼ cup = 1.75 oz.

-60 g mustard seed = 1/3 cup = 2 oz
+60 g mustard seed = ⅓ cup = 2 oz.

 Mustard was probably brought the Britain by the Romans.

 As of 1996, France used yearly 25,000 tons of mustard seed to make mustard.
 95% of that came from Canada.
-The French had mulled the idea of subsidies to re-encourage French farmers to go back to growing more mustard seed, but according to a Michel Chazot at the French Ministry of Agriculture, such a move would have likely invoked a complaint by Canada before the World Trade Organization.
+The French had mulled the idea of subsidies to encourage French farmers to go back to growing more mustard seed, but according to a Michel Chazot at the French Ministry of Agriculture, such a move would have likely invoked a complaint by Canada before the World Trade Organization.
 Platt, Will.
 Dijon Mustard Makers in a Jam Over Seeds.
 Los Angeles Times.
 8 June 1996.

-The old English word for Mustard Seed was “senvy”.
+The old English word for mustard seed was “senvy”.

 |↑1||Platt, Will.
 Dijon Mustard Makers in a Jam Over Seeds.
 Los Angeles Times.
 8 June 1996.|